 What are pre-requisites and co-requisites?

 A pre-requisite is a course that you must successfully complete PRIOR to enrolling in another course.
 The engineering curriculum requires a lot of pre-requisites, because one course's content builds upon knowledge gained in earlier courses.
 Good preparation is key to your success!
 A co-requisite is a course that you take concurrently―in the same semester―as another course.
-For example, CHEN 1211 (Chemistry for Engineers lecture and recitation) is always taken with CHEM 1221 (Chemistry for Engineers lab).
+For example, students who enroll in CHEM 1221 (Chemistry for Engineers lab) must also enroll in CHEN 1211 (Chemistry for Engineers lecture and recitation).

 Am I required to take an introductory engineering course?